-Ask for first media while creating backups on removable media away, because the program will wait for someone to press OK in the prompt box.
+Ask for first media while creating backups on removable media

+You can choose whether to display the Insert First Media prompt when backing up to removable media.
+With the default setting, backing up to removable media may not be possible if the user is away, because the program will wait for someone to press OK in the prompt box.
 Therefore, you should disable the prompt when scheduling a backup to removable media.
 Then, if the removable media is available (for example, CD-R/RW inserted) the backup can run unattended.